blastlab/indoornavi-android-api/Documentation/source/start.md

 # __Get Started__

-This guide contains a quick start to add and management indoor navigation.
+This guide contains a quick start to add and manage indoor navigation.

-## __Prepere project__
+## __Prepare project__

 If you want to access map in your Android project it's necessary to create a proper building configuration on frontend server.
 Ones you create `Complex --> Building --> Floor` and upload the appropriate map, it's necessary to add a proper scale and publish map on the server.
-You have to check id of the floor you want to show in the app, and address of the frontend server.
+You have to check ID of the floor you want to show in the app and address of the frontend server.

 <div class="note">
    Note: The entire process is presented in the javascript-api documentation.